All candidates must:

 If selected, the homeowner is required to attend home ownership budgeting and maintenance sessions.

 No. Habitat homeowners invest 400 hours in building their own homes, and the homes of others.
-Homeowners also pay for the home through a down payment and no-interest loan over a 20 or 30 year term.
+Homeowners also pay for the home through a down payment and affordable loan over a 20 or 30 year term.
 The price of the home will not exceed 25-35% of the homeowner’s total annual income.

 Our homes are built wherever we can find affordable, buildable land within the Grundy-Three Rivers Habitat boundaries.
 Families can turn down a site once, but they go to the end of the line before being offered a site again.